testdouble/testdouble.js/docs/5-stubbing-results.md

 In test double parlance, to "stub" a method or function is to configure it to return a particular response for  a given set of inputs.
 When used as a noun or referred to as a "stubbing", a person could be referring to the configured test double itself or the act of returning an artificial response.
 When the code that you're testing depends on other units of code to do its job, the (hopefully, vast) majority of those units are invoked with a set of inputs to return some useful output.
 As a result, when practicing an outside-in test-driven-development workflow, being able to specify that type of interaction in a readable and specific way is very important.

-In testdouble.js, we stub behavior with the `testdouble.when()` function.
+In testdouble.js, we stub behavior with the `td.when()` function.
 In this chapter, we'll discuss simple stubbings, matching inexact arguments, and advanced configuration options that testdouble.js supports.

 All of the examples in this document presume the reader has aliased `testdouble` to `td`.

-## testdouble.when()
+## td.when()

 The basic structure of a stubbing configuration follows: